Using Selenium with JMeter's WebDriver Sampler

 var action = JavaImporter(org.openqa.selenium.PACKAGENAME.CLASSNAME)

-WDS.sampleResult.sampleStart() and WDS.sampleResult.sampleEnd() captures sampler’s time and will track it.
-You can remove them, the script will still work but you can’t get load time:
+WDS.sampleResult.sampleStart() and WDS.sampleResult.sampleEnd() captures the sampler’s time and tracks it.
+You can remove them.
+The script will still work, but you can’t get load time:

-- var searchField = WDS.browser.findElement(pkg.By.id('search_form_input_homepage')) - saves search field into searchField variable.
+- var searchField = WDS.browser.findElement(pkg.By.id('search_form_input_homepage')) - Saves the search field into searchField variable.

 How to Use Selectors

-To simplify using selectors, install the Selenium IDE addon.
-Selenium IDE is a Firefox addon which has a recording option for actions on the browser.
-To get similar selectors like what we've used, download and install the addon, just be sure to download the .xpi file.
+To simplify the use of selectors, install the Selenium IDE add-on.
+Selenium IDE is a Firefox add-on with a recording option for actions in the browser.
+To get similar selectors, download and install the add-on.
+(Be sure to download the .xpi file.)

-Then, open Duck Duck Go and Selenium IDE.
-Set Selenium IDE base url https://duckduckgo.com/.
-Type “blazemeter” and click search button.
-If you open Selenium IDE you see the captured actions and selectors.
+Open Duck Duck Go and Selenium IDE.
+Set the Selenium IDE’s base URL https://duckduckgo.com/.
+Type “blazemeter” and click Search.
+If you open Selenium IDE, you see the captured actions and selectors.

-All captured data can be manually converted to WebDriver format.(see below).
+All captured data can be manually converted to the WebDriver format(see below).

 Start the Test Run on BlazeMeter

-To launch the WebDriver test in the cloud with more concurrent users on BlazeMeter, use Firefox as this is the only currently supported browser for use with WebDriver.
-Simply create a new test and upload your JMX file to run it.
+To launch the WebDriver test in the cloud with more concurrent users on BlazeMeter, use Firefox, which is the only currently supported browser for use with WebDriver.
+Create a new test and upload your JMX file to run it.

-Despite the fact that we lauched the test with only 40 users, the CPU is fully utilized from the onset of the test.
+Although we launched the test with only 40 users, the CPU is fully utilized from the outset.
 This is precisely why each sampler starts one browser.
 Be sure to take this into account when writing tests.